Breaking the Curse of Dimensionality with Convex Neural Networks: Neural networks with non-decreasing positively homogeneous activation functions

-\BIT \item[--] Since they are not polynomials, they may approach any measurable function~\citep{leshno1993multilayer}. \item[--] By homogeneity, they are invariant by a change of scale of the data; indeed, if all observations~$x$ are multiplied by a constant, we may simply change the measure $\mu$ defining the expansion of $f$ by the appropriate constant to obtain exactly the same function.
+\BIT \item[--] Since they are not polynomials, linear combinations of these functions can approximate any measurable function~\citep{leshno1993multilayer}. \item[--] By homogeneity, they are invariant by a change of scale of the data; indeed, if all observations~$x$ are multiplied by a constant, we may simply change the measure $\mu$ defining the expansion of $f$ by the appropriate constant to obtain exactly the same function.
 This allows us to study functions defined on the unit-sphere.

 \item[--] The special case $\alpha=1$, often referred to as the \emph{rectified linear unit}, has seen considerable recent empirical success~\citep{nair2010rectified,krizhevsky2012imagenet}, while the case $\alpha=0$ (hard thresholds) has some historical importance~\citep{rosenblatt1958perceptron}.